The Conducting Institute: Summer 2026

 Studio Ensemble

-In addition to the podium time with Institute Lab Orchestra, students will receive additional podium time with Studio Ensemble, which consists of Full Participants and Introductory Participants.
+In addition to the podium time with Institute Lab Orchestra, students will receive additional podium time with Studio Ensemble, which consists of Intensive Participants and Fundamentals Participants.
 Every conductor will be asked to bring their instruments, and we will play for each other during conducting seminars to address specific issues as necessary.

 Participant Categories

-Full Participants receive daily podium time with the full Lab Orchestra and work on the complete repertoire assigned for the summer.
+Intensive Participants receive daily podium time with the full Lab Orchestra and work on the complete repertoire assigned for the summer.
+During the in-person weeks, Intensive Participants conduct every day (M-F).
 Total podium time will be at least 150 minutes.

 Fundamentals Category

-Fundamentals Participants receive podium time three days per week and conduct a smaller ensemble on a curated set of repertoire appropriate to this level.
-Total podium time will be at least 90 minutes.
+Fundamentals Participants receive podium time three days in the first in-person week and four days in the second in-person week and conduct a smaller ensemble (String Quintet + Woodwind Quintet) on a curated set of repertoire appropriate to this level.
+Total podium time will be at least 105 minutes.
 Conducting sessions for the Fundamentals Category will be taught by Andrew J. Kim, Maritza Cáceres, and Miguel Harth-Bedoya.

 Auditors